jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (iii) a payment for services provided by a public authority, a local authority, a Maori authority, or a company, other than a non-resident contractor, a non-resident entertainer, a company in relation to a payment described in schedule 4, part J or part W, or an agricultural, horticultural, or viticultural company; or
     (iv) an exempt payment referred to in section 24H and schedule 5, part C, clause 6 of the Tax Administration Act 1994 applies; or
     (v) a payment for services provided by a non-resident contractor who has full relief from tax under a double tax agreement, and is present in New Zealand for 92 or fewer days in a 12-month period; or
-    (vi) a contract payment for a contract activity or service of a non-resident contractor when the total amount paid for those activities to the contractor or another person on their behalf is $15,000 or less in a 12-month period.
+    (vi) a contract payment for a contract activity or service of a non-resident contractor when the total amount paid for those activities to the contractor or another person on their behalf is $15,000 or less in a 12-month period; or
+    (vii) an amount of exempt income of a non-resident visitor under section CW 22B (Amounts derived by non-resident visitors during visits); or
+    (viii) an amount of exempt income of a non-resident under section CW 22C (Amounts derived by non-residents from non-resident visitors in New Zealand).
 Protected payments
 (2) The fact that a schedular payment may be protected against assignment or charge does not override a person’s obligation to withhold the amount of tax for the payment.
 Determination of expenditure incurred